Nahar0744/scm_final_project/README.md

 ## Usage

-1. Navigate to the landing page or any other page within Recipe Finder.
-2. Look for the social share buttons (e.g., Facebook, Twitter).
+1. Look for the social share buttons (e.g., Facebook, Twitter).
-3. Click on the desired social media platform's share button.
+2. Click on the desired social media platform's share button.
-4. Follow the prompts to share the information about hotel on your selected social media account.
+3. Follow the prompts to share the information about hotel on your selected social media account.

 ## Contributing